 In rural areas of Tanzania between 30-60% of girls and women aged 15-49 still go through Female Genital Mutilation (FGM).

-Also referred to as Female Genital Cutting (FGC), the practice, which Tanzania criminalised in 1998 on under-18s, can lead to complex infections, infertility and in some cases girls have bled to death.
+Also referred to as Female Genital Cutting (FGC), the practice of FGM, which Tanzania criminalised in 1998 on under-18s, can lead to complex infections, infertility and in some cases girls have bled to death.

 FGM often takes place in secret without the consent of the individual.
 It’s considered a traditional ‘rite of passage’ into adulthood and secures a higher dowry for the parents of girls who have undergone the procedure.